 The first in a two-volume set, this guidebook describes cycling the first 1271km of the Danube river from its source in the Black Forest to Budapest, passing through Germany, Austria, Slovakia and Hungary.
 Suitable for all levels of cyclist, the route visits the great cities of Vienna and Bratislava before arriving in the Hungarian capital.

 A guidebook to the Moselle Cycle Route.
 Cycle the entire length of the Moselle river, from its source in the Vosges Mountains in eastern France to its confluence with the Rhine at the west German city of Koblenz.
 Suitable for cyclists of all experience levels, the 512km route is well-waymarked and the route is mostly on well-surfaced cycle tracks.

-Guidebook of 21 half and full-day day cycle routes, and one four-day 200km tour of the Cotswolds.
+Guidebook of 21 half and full-day cycle routes, and one 4-day 200km tour of the Cotswolds.
 All the routes described are suitable for hybrid or mountain bikes, and most routes have an on-road alternative.
 The Cotswolds boasts cycle-friendly lanes, rolling countryside, canal paths and bridleways perfect for exploration by bike.